arafatm/arafatm.github.io/_articles/agile/shape-up.md

 First we should step back and question our assumptions about bugs.

 There is nothing special about bugs that makes them automatically more important than everything else.
-The mere fact that something is a bug does not give us an excuse to interrupt ourselves or other people.
 All software has bugs.

 The question is: how severe are they?
 If we’re in a real crisis - data is being lost, the app is grinding to a halt, or a huge swath of customers are seeing the wrong thing - then we’ll drop everything to fix it.
 But _crises are rare_.
-The vast majority of bugs can wait six weeks or longer, and many don’t even need to be fixed.
-If we tried to eliminate every bug, we’d never be done.
-You can’t ship anything new if you have to fix the whole world first.

 That said, nobody likes bugs.
 We still want ways to deal with them.
 Three strategies have worked for us.
 1. **Use cool-down**.
-Ask any programmer if there are things they wish they could go back and fix and they’ll have a list to show you.
-The **cool-down** period between cycles gives them time to do exactly that.
-Six weeks is not long to wait for the majority of bugs, and two weeks every six weeks actually adds up to a lot of time for fixing them.
 2. **Bring it to the betting table**.
-If a bug is too big to fix during cool-down, it can compete for resources at the betting table.
-Suppose a back-end process is slowing the app down and a programmer wants to change it from a synchronous step to an asynchronous job.
-The programmer can make the case for fixing it and shape the solution in a pitch.
-Then instead of interrupting other work, the people at the betting table can make a deliberate decision.
-Time should always be used strategically.
-There’s a huge difference between delaying other work to fix a bug versus deciding up front that the bug is worth the time to fix.
 3. **Schedule a bug smash**.
 Once a year - usually around the holidays - we’ll dedicate a whole cycle to fixing bugs.
-We call it a “bug smash.”
-The holidays are a good time for this because it’s hard to get a normal project done when people are traveling or taking time off.
-The team can self-organize to pick off the most important bugs and solve long-standing issues in the front-end or back-end.

-### xxx Keep the slate clean[](#keep-the-slate-clean)
+### Keep the slate clean[](#keep-the-slate-clean)

 The key to managing capacity is giving ourselves a clean slate with every cycle.
-That means only betting one cycle at a time and never carrying scraps of old work over without first shaping and considering them as a new potential bet.
+That means only betting one cycle at a time and never carrying scraps of old work over.

-It is crucial to maximize our options in the future.
-We don’t know what will happen in the next six weeks.
-We don’t know what brilliant idea will emerge or what urgent request might appear.

 Even if we have some kind of road map in our heads at the time scale above cycles, we keep it in our heads and in our side-channel discussions.
-Each six weeks we learn what’s working and what isn’t, what’s important and what’s not.
-There’s no downside to keeping the option open and massive upside from being available to act on the unexpected.

 What about projects that just can’t be done in one cycle?
 In that case we still only bet six weeks at a time.
-Suppose we envision a feature that takes two cycles to ship.

 We reduce our risk dramatically by shaping a specific six week target, with something fully built and working at the end of that six weeks.
-If that goes as expected, we’ll feel good about betting the next six weeks the way we envisioned in our heads.
-But if it doesn’t, we could define a very different project.
-Or we could put the multi-cycle thing on pause and do something urgent that came up.
-The important thing is that we always shape what the end looks like for that cycle and that we keep our options open to change course.
+If that goes as expected, we’ll feel good about betting the next six weeks.

-### xxx Questions to ask[](#questions-to-ask)
+### Common questions to ask[](#questions-to-ask)

-Here are some common questions you might hear on one of our betting table calls.

-#### xxx Does the problem matter?[](#does-the-problem-matter)
+#### Does the problem matter?[](#does-the-problem-matter)

-Just like in pitch write-ups, we always take care to separate problem and solution.
-The solution doesn’t matter if the problem isn’t worth solving.

 Of course, any problem that affects customers matters.
 But we have to make choices because there will always be more problems than time to solve them.

 So we weigh problems against each other.
 Is _this_ problem more important than _that_ problem right now?

-How the people at the table judge problems depends on their perspective, role, and knowledge.
-For example, a problem might impact a small segment of customers but put a disproportionate burden on support.
-Depending on your exposure to support and which aspect of the business you’re focused on, you may weigh that differently.

-Sometimes a solution that is too complicated or too sweeping may invite questions about the problem.
-Do we really need to make so many changes across the app?
-Have we understood the problem specifically enough?
-Maybe there’s a way to narrow it down so that we get 80% of the benefit from 20% of the change.

-#### xxx Is the appetite right?[](#is-the-appetite-right)
+#### Is the appetite right?[](#is-the-appetite-right)

 It’s good when we have a solution shaped to a reasonable time frame, like two or six weeks.
 But we might still debate whether it’s worth the time.

 Suppose a stakeholder says they aren’t interested in spending six weeks on a given pitch.
 The negotiation could go a couple directions from there:
 1. Maybe the problem wasn’t articulated well enough, and there’s knowledge that the shaper can add to the conversation right now to swing opinion.
-For example, “Yeah it doesn’t happen often, but when it does people are so vocal about it that it really tarnishes perception of us.”
-Or “Maybe it sounds trivial, but support has to go through 11 time-consuming steps to get to resolution.”
 2. Sometimes saying “no” to the time commitment is really saying no to something else.
-Maybe there’s something about the solution or the technical implementation they don’t like.
-Asking “How would you feel if we could do it in two weeks?” can uncover that it’s not so much about the time.
-The CTO might answer, “I don’t want to introduce another dependency into that area of the app.”
 3. The shaper might just let the idea go if interest is too low.
-4. The shaper might go back to the drawing table and either work on a smaller version (for a shorter appetite) or do more research if they believe the problem is compelling but they weren’t armed well enough to present it.
+4. The shaper might go back to the drawing table and either work on a smaller version (for a shorter appetite) or do more research

-#### xxx Is the solution attractive?[](#is-the-solution-attractive)
+#### Is the solution attractive?[](#is-the-solution-attractive)

 The problem may be important and the appetite fair, but there can be differences about the solution.

-For example, adding interface elements to the screen carries an invisible cost: giving up the real estate.
-A button in the corner of the home page might perfectly solve the problem.
-But that real estate is valuable.
-If we give it up now, we won’t be able to use it in the future.
-Are we selling it too cheaply to solve this particular problem?

 If someone offers an immediate design solution, like “how about we move that button to an action menu instead,” we might discuss it.
 But generally we’ll avoid doing design work or discussing technical solutions for longer than a few moments at the betting table.
-If we catch ourselves spending too much time in the weeds we’ll remind ourselves “okay, we’re not doing design here” and move back up to the high level.

-#### xxx Is this the right time?[](#is-this-the-right-time)
+#### Is this the right time?[](#is-this-the-right-time)

 The kind of project we want to do next can depend on which projects we’ve done recently.
-Maybe it’s been too long since we’ve made a splash of news with a new feature.
-Or perhaps we’ve been building too many new features and feel overdue to fix some long-standing customer requests.
-Or if the teams spent the last couple cycles in the same area of the app, their morale may dip if we plan yet another project doing the same kind of work.

-Those are all reasons that we might pass on a project even though it’s perfectly well shaped and valuable.
 The project’s great; it’s just not the right time.

-#### xxx Are the right people available?[](#are-the-right-people-available)
+#### Are the right people available?[](#are-the-right-people-available)

 As part of the betting process we choose who specifically will play which role on each team.
-That is, we’ll pair a project with a specific small team of a designer and one or two programmers.
-We have a “Core Product” team of designers and programmers and we select from that pool when planning teams for each cycle.
-The team will work with each other for the whole cycle and then the next cycle can be a different combination of people.

 Different projects require different expertise.
-Maybe we need some more front-end programming on this one.
-Or this other one is going to invite a lot of scope creep so we need someone who’s good with the **scope hammer**.

 The type of work each person has been doing is another factor.
 Someone who’s done a long string of **small batch** projects might prefer to take on a **big